itrnka/ha-framework/README.md

 - default ORM not implemented, manipulation with data is open (we can have very complex objects on which are parts loaded from other datasource as primary data)
 - extreme IDE support (everything is autocompleted, e.g. in *PHP Storm*)
 - lightweight and allways reusable code (no useless packages in core functionality)
-- based on interfaces (everything can be changed or extended without large rewrites)
+- based on interfaces (everything can be changed or extended without large code rewrites)
 - everything is instance, static calls missing (very good dependency injection)
 - low memory consuption
 - model collections with type protection (e.g. category could not be added to products collection)